vinayakyadav2709/vehga-hackwithwinter/README.md

 ---

-## � Future Scope (Round 2 Improvements)
+## 🚀 Future Scope (Round 2 Improvements)

-We have a clear roadmap to move from prototype to pilot.
+We have a clear roadmap to move from prototype to pilot, focusing on high-fidelity integration.

-1.  **LoRaWAN Integration**: Replace 4G with long-range, low-power LoRaWAN for even robust communication in signal-shadow zones.
+1.  **Map Server & Main Server Integration**: Tighter coupling of geospatial data with the central orchestrator to enable topology-aware rerouting during road closures.
-2.  ** Blockchain for Data Integrity**: Hash traffic logs on an immutable ledger to prevent tampering with violation records.
+2.  **Real-World Parameterization**: Introducing variable speed models and heterogeneous driver behaviors (aggressive vs. compliant) to match the chaotic reality of Indian roads.
-3.  **V2X Communication**: Direct "Vehicle-to-Infrastructure" talk for autonomous vehicles.
+3.  **Edge-Server Integration**: Hardening the handshake protocols between edge devices and the server to ensure 99.999% command delivery uptime even on 2G networks.
-4.  **Real-World Pilot**: Planned deployment at 3 intersections in **[City Name]** to validate TCO savings.
+4.  **Google-Backed GNN Research**: Transitioning from standard aggregation to **Graph Neural Networks (GNNs)**.
+This allows the system to model spatial dependencies of traffic flow more accurately, making it highly suitable for variable input data at the edge.

 ---